-Joined about 4 years ago via an invitation from Namanyay G. Achal has invited Danish Mughal, Mikey Salazar, Scott Tsuchiyama, John Leschinski, Bruno Martins and 3 others, Joeri Deplus, Viraj Bindra, Lisa Vuong
+Joined over 4 years ago via an invitation from Namanyay G. Achal has invited Danish Mughal, Mikey Salazar, Scott Tsuchiyama, John Leschinski, Bruno Martins and 3 others, Joeri Deplus, Viraj Bindra, Lisa Vuong

 Hi Wilson, I really admire the work you've done (thanks for Django!)

 A couple of things - 1) How do you suggest I go about learning more about design?
 I study computer science at a top-5 school, but our design program isn't very good.
 I was looking to learn stuff by myself, but I don't know where to start.

 2) If you could give a newbie product designer one piece of advice, what would it be?

 Carnegie Mellon University and Rhode Island School of Design offer something close to what you're looking for.
 Not sure if the Savannah College of Art and Design does the same, but it's another decent design school.

 Resize your browser window, and see what happens. :)

 I use BlueHost.
 I pay $5.95 a month for unlimited everything.
 I've had no issues with uptime so far, and BlueHost support is great.
 No complaints at all.

 Anything you build on your own for the first time, IMO. :)

 ...and that's why you should never sign on to do work for your relatives.